midtown-ai/glossary/glossary/o.md

 # Optimizer

+ Optimizer = How you are going to minimize the [Loss Function].

  To minimize the prediction error or loss, the model while experiencing the examples of the training set, updates the model parameters W. These error calculations when plotted against the W is also called cost function plot J(w), since it determines the cost/penalty of the model.
 So minimizing the error is also called as minimization the cost function.
 But how exactly do you do that?
 Using optimizers.

  ```